There are some of us who see a big, beautiful body of water and think,

 , and once you experience it, you'll undoubtedly agree.
 Paddling past the largest non-polar ice cap on the planet, through an otherworldly landscape of immense grandeur and beauty, adventurers have the unique opportunity to experience Alaska through all the senses.
 Watch and listen to massive icebergs calving off active glaciers in this dynamic environment; feel the spray of the shockingly cold waters; experience a birds-eye view as you take a helicopter flight over one of the most wondrous landscapes in the world; ogle the vibrant Alaska wildflowers and colorful summer sunsets over snow-capped peaks and glacial lakes... these images and memories that will profoundly change you -- and stay with you forever.

-Go out there and surprise yourself — you are so much stronger and more capable than you think.
+So, there you have it — adventures on some of the most magnificent rivers in the U.S. Go out there and surprise yourself — you are so much stronger and more capable than you think.
 And this spirit of discovery is the heart of our